 “Christmas is the season when you buy this year’s gifts with next year’s money.”

 Step 12 | I Got a Side Hustle

-Since I had so much debt, all of my money from my main job was going towards trying to stay afloat.
+Most of the money from my main job was going towards staying afloat.

 I started cleaning houses on the side and babysitting for some friends here and there.